Instability in Ostwald ripening processes: Theoretical considerations

 Equation (\ref{eq: 2.2}) is, in principle, to be solved for each of the initial droplets, until the point where $a$ reaches zero (indicating that the droplet has evaporated).

 At any time, the supersaturation is

-where $N(t)$ is the density of droplets at time $t$ and $\Phi_0$ is the volume fraction of liquid at large time, when the supersaturation has decreased to zero.
+where $N(t)$ is the number of droplets at time $t$ in a volume $V$ and $\Phi_0$ is the volume fraction of liquid at large time, when the supersaturation has decreased to zero.
 (The notation $\langle X\rangle$ will be used throughout for the expectation value of $X$ for those droplets which still exist).
 As well as (\ref{eq: 2.2}), we should also consider the equation of motion for the critical radius:

 Using equations (\ref{eq: 2.2}), (\ref{eq: 2.4}):

 where $V$ is the volume of the system.